NguyenAnhVuong/Image-Lazer-Frontend/README.md

-# Image Lazer Front End
+# Image Lazer Front-end
 ![ImageLazer!](https://user-images.githubusercontent.com/87324008/187229765-8fb0333b-81e9-4d94-8f05-bf3b7d848ce4.png)

-> This is the front end for the image sharing social networking site "Image Lazer".
+> This is the Front-end for our 3rd year final semester OOP project, an image sharing social networking site called "Image Lazer".

-### Image Lazer Back End
+### Image Lazer Back-end
-If you want to check out our Back End code base, click here [ImageLazer-BackEnd](https://github.com/ngocban284/Image-Lazer-Backend)
+If you want to check out the Back-end side of our codebase, click [here](https://github.com/ngocban284/Image-Lazer-Backend)
 ### Features
-This is a photo sharing social networking site.
-Users need to register to experience Image Lazer.
+As this is a photo sharing social networking site, registration is required for users to experience Image Lazer's features:
 - **User**
     - *Sign in*
     - *Log in*